 The one major title missing from his CV is the Champions League but its absence does nothing to detract from his standing within the game.
 Indeed, he bows out as one of the few universally famous goalkeepers in football history.

 Buffon first came into view as a 19-year-old when he replaced Gianluca Pagliuca for Italy’s crucial World Cup play-off first leg in Moscow.
 Buffon was selected as the man-of-the-match display in the process, and ever since, he has been performing miracles in goal for his country, as well as for club sides Parma and Juventus.

 Although, perhaps it is for the Azzurri that Buffon is best remembered.
-He has won 123 caps to date, and more importantly, played a crucial role in Italy’s 2006 World Cup triumph.
+He won 176 caps, and more importantly, played a crucial role in Italy’s 2006 World Cup triumph.
 He came in second in that year’s Ballon d’Or.

-The giant Chelsea and Czech Republic goalkeeper has been one of the most consistent and outstanding shot-stoppers of the last 10 years.
+and Czech Republic goalkeeper was one of the most consistent and outstanding shot-stoppers of his generation.
 Many consider Petr Cech to be one of the top three keepers on Planet Football for the period following his move from Rennes to Chelsea in 2004.

-Cech has remained ever-present at Stamford Bridge, winning three Premier League titles and the Champions League, while also recording 98 caps for his country, the second-most in Czech Republic history.
+Winning three Premier League titles and the Champions League, while also recording 124 caps for his country, the second-most in Czech Republic history.

 However, the man who once went 928 minutes without conceding a goal while at Sparta Prague in 2001-02 lost just some of his aura in goal following the horrific broken skull that he suffered while playing against Reading in the Premier League in Oct 2006.

 But his sensational displays in goal as the West Londoners won their first-ever European Cup in 2011-12 silenced the whispers forever.

 Later, in June 2019, he announced his retirement.